ttaubert/octoblog/source/_posts/2016-09-30-insecure-tls-version-fallbacks.markdown

 Or:

 > **Client:** Hi!
 The highest TLS version I support is 1.2.
+> **Server:** TCP FIN!
+I don't know that version.
+> *[Connection will be terminated.]*

+Or even worse:

+> **Client:** Hi!
+The highest TLS version I support is 1.2.
 > **Server:** (I don't know this version so let's just not respond.)
 > *[Connection will hang.]*

+The same can happen with the infamous F5 load balancer that can't handle `ClientHello` messages with a length between 256 and 512 bytes.
+Other devices abort the connection when receiving a large `ClientHello` split into multiple TLS records.
+TLS 1.3 will likely cause more problems of this kind due to more extensions with client key shares.

 ## What are version fallbacks?

-As browsers want to ship new TLS versions in their clients, enabled by default to make their users safer, there was a need to handle connections failing due to version intolerance.
-The solution was to simply decrease the advertised version number by one with every failed attempt:
+As browsers usually want to ship new TLS versions as soon as possible, enabled by default to keep users safe, there was a need to handle connections failing due to version intolerance.
+The easy solution was to decrease the advertised version number by one with every failed attempt:

 > **Client:** Hi!
 The highest TLS version I support is 1.2.
 > **Server:** ALERT!
 Handshake failure.
-(Or hang.)
+(Or FIN.
+Or hang.)
 > *[TLS version fallback to 1.1.]*
 > **Client:** Hi!
 The highest TLS version I support is 1.1.
 > **Server:** Hi!
 I support TLS 1.1 so let's use that to communicate.